guotechfin/KrunoKnego.github.io/_posts/2014-10-16-what-is-kint-and-why-you-should-use-it.md

 <code>d($someVar)</code>

-To read more about kint check their official website <a href="http://raveren.github.io/kint/">kint</a>
+To read more about kint check their official website <a title="Kint" href="http://raveren.github.io/kint/">kint</a>